 It’s important to note that not everyone will have all of the above listed symptoms in order to have a serious eating disorder; each individual is different, and therefore will be experiencing a different set or a mixture of these symptoms.

 The main problem is that the individual suffering from anorexia does not actually see, feel or admit that they have a problem.
 This denial of the existence of a problem together with a distorted view of body shape and weight makes it difficult for the sufferer from anorexia to accept any treatment; the idea of seeking professional help to free themselves from their symptoms or “illness” is completely undesirable, because in their mind that implies eating more food and subsequently putting on more weight and becoming fatter than ever before – all those things they’ve been desperately trying to avoid.

 If you are suffering from anorexia then it’s highly likely that you think food is your primary issue, and that is true to some degree.
-However, it’s equally important to point out that eating disorders are actually all about feelings and emotions, and that’s where hypnotherapy can help.
-Please read more about how hypnotherapy treatment can help you overcome an eating disorder here…
+However, it’s equally important to point out that eating disorders are actually all about feelings and emotions, and that’s where counselling can help.

 Find out more by following the links below:

 - Binge Eating Disorder